inerciapt/2020_inercia_pt/README.md

 # TODO

-update website with more clear mention that submission system will open later in the month

-update website with table of schedule

 follow up on seminars (paulo falcao, evvvvil)

 ask people for shader royale test on friday 11th september shader royale competition (no voting system, just visuals)